How to Beat Your Friends in Fantasy Football

 A strong draft sets the tone for your whole season.
 There are typically two routes my friends' teams take each year.

-1) They did their research.
+- They did their research.
 They know the rookies, the playmakers, as well as who got traded in the offseason.
-They've even participated in mock drafts to increase their familiarity with where each players are going to fall in the draft
+They've even participated in mock drafts to increase their familiarity with where each player is going to fall in the draft.

 I will admit, I've been in both camps.
 Sometimes life just gets hectic and my fantasy hobby takes the hit.
 At least spend an hour before your draft date and look into who is injured, suspended, or under-performing in pre-season games.